AndreiChertkov/teneva_bm/README.md

     wget https://raw.githubusercontent.com/AndreiChertkov/teneva_bm/main/install_all.py
     python install_all.py --env ENV_NAME --silent
     ```
     > Please note that the collection `agent` requires a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so the script `install_all.py` is rather complicated.
 You can find mode details for using this script in the header of the file.
-If you have problems downloading the script via vget, you can download it manually from the root folder of the repository [teneva_bm](https://github.com/AndreiChertkov/teneva_bm).
+If you have problems downloading the script via wget, you can download it manually from the root folder of the repository [teneva_bm](https://github.com/AndreiChertkov/teneva_bm).

 3. To run benchmark optimization examples (see `demo/opti_*.py` folder), you should also install the [PROTES](https://github.com/anabatsh/PROTES) optimizer:
     ```bash